dreamgrove/dreamgrove/content/guardian/bod-guide/introduction.md

 As always, I recommend taking trinkets that are tailored to the specific encounter you are facing.
 If you need strong physical damage mitigation, a trinket that grants Agility will be preferred; if you're up against magic damage, you may want an absorb trinket. **For general purposes, I recommend {{< item 165573 "Diamond-Laced Refracting Prism" >}} {{< item 159617 "Lustrous Golden Plumage" >}}.**

 Side note: due to its item level cap of 355, {{< item 159128 "Darkmoon Deck: Blockades" >}} is no longer competitive with mythic level drops in my opinion.
-If you are looking for a strong, cheap crafted trinket to pick up at a competitive item level, you should look into the Alchemy trinket {{< item 166976 "Emblazoned Alchemist Stone" >}}.
+If you are looking for a strong, cheap crafted trinket to pick up at a competitive item level, you should look into the Alchemy trinket {{< item 165926 "Tidal Alchemist Stone" >}}.

 ### What azerite traits are best for raiding?